Elementary Program

 Diplomas will be awarded upon completion of the following:

-- Reports on selected readings.
+1. Reports on selected readings.

-- Presentable, well-prepared functional notebooks that will serve as future reference.
+2. Presentable, well-prepared functional notebooks that will serve as future reference.

-- Training resulting in dexterity in handling and comprehension of materials presented.
+3. Training resulting in dexterity in handling and comprehension of materials presented.

-- Adequately prepared sample materials as indicated in the requirements.
+4. Adequately prepared sample materials as indicated in the requirements.

-- Individual research projects in Astronomy, Geology, Ecology, Physics/Chemistry, Five Kingdoms/Biology and History Timeline in the Montessori manner.
+5. Individual research projects in Astronomy, Geology, Ecology, Physics/Chemistry, Five Kingdoms/Biology and History Timeline in the Montessori manner.

-- Quarterly written and practical finals exams.
+6. Quarterly written and practical finals exams.

 Leaves and Absences

 Students are expected to attend all class sessions for the entire period scheduled.
 If a student is absent because of extenuating circumstances, it is the student's responsibility to arrange, with the instructor, to make up missed work or test.
 Absence from class for any reason does not excuse the student from completing all work assignments.
-A student who misses more than 10% of class time will attend missed portion the next time the Elementary Program is offered (typically every other year).
+A student who misses more than 10% of class time any term, will attend missed portions the next time the Elementary Program is offered (typically every other year).

 Payment Schedule

-Registration Fee: $250 (must accompany application)
+Registration Fee: $200 before June 10 | $350 after June 10 (must accompany application)

 Financial Aid is not offered.